ginidino/MOOC-programming-part2/WEEK9/TEST/Hashmaps and Sets/Hashmaps and Sets.md

 ```
 The variable type is now a map where the key is a string and the value is a list containing strings.
 In fact, List is an interface that defines List functionality, for example ArrayList implements this interface.
 The concrete object is a HashMap.

-The values ​​you store in a HashMap are, for example, List<String>, a concrete object that implements the ArrayLists interface.
+The values you store in a HashMap are, for example, List<String>, a concrete object that implements the ArrayLists interface.
 Again you can add values to the HashMap like this:
 ```java
 // first, we map an empty ArrayList to Pekka phoneNumbers.put( "Pekka", new  ArrayList<String>() );